JasperDeLandsheere/JasperDeLandsheere.github.io/Kernel Mean Embedding.md

 holds for all $f \in \mathcal H$ and all $x \in \mathcal X$.
 In particular: if $f(\mathbf{x'} = k(\mathbf{x}',\cdot))$ for some $\mathbf{x}' \in \mathcal X$, $k(\mathbf{x},\mathbf{x}')=\scal{k(\mathbf{x},\cdot),k(\mathbf{x}',\cdot)}_{\mathcal H}$.

-Aronszajn (1950): *“There is a one-to-one correspondance between the reproducing kernel $k$ and the RKHS $\mathcal H$”.*
+Aronszajn (1950): *“There is a one-to-one correspondence between the reproducing kernel $k$ and the RKHS $\mathcal H$”.*

 The kernel trick not only delivers powerful (non-linear) learning algorithms, but also paves the path for domain experts to invent certain kernels which are suitable for specific applications.
-The kernel trick does not only apply to Euclidian data, but also to non-Euclidian structured data, functional data, and other domains on which a positive definite kernel may be applied [^Schol] [^Gartner].
+The kernel trick does not only apply to Euclidean data, but also to non-Euclidean structured data, functional data, and other domains on which a positive definite kernel may be applied [^Schol] [^Gartner].
 Various kernels have been proposed in various application domains [^Genton] and for different types of data, such as strings, graphs and trees [^Schol] [^Gartner] [^Hofmann].

 The kernel used in this thesis is called the Gaussian kernel, which is a member of the class of kernels called radial basis functions (RBFs):